 Natural and legal persons are guaranteed the right to associate for profit-making and nonprofit-making purposes.
 The Civil Code regulates the establishment of companies, associations and societies for profit-making and nonprofit-making purposes.
 Nonprofit, charitable or welfare associations or societies may be established by private acts.
 Such associations include trade unions and second - and third-level trade union associations whose legal capacity is automatically recognized when they are formed, but which must be registered with the labor authorities upon establishment.

-Although the right of assembly and the right to demonstrate are covered by article 37 in the chapter of the Constitution on fundamental rights, Statutory Act No. 137 on states of emergency of 1994 sets no particular restrictions on this right.
+The right of assembly and the right to demonstrate are protected by Article 37 in the chapter of the Constitution on fundamental rights.
+Statutory Act No. 137 on States of Emergency of 1994 sets no particular restrictions on this right.
 Decree No. 1355 of 1970, which introduced the National Police Code, contains the regulatory framework relating to the right of assembly.